microsoft/fast-creator/PROCESS.md

         - Ensure any updates are made to workflows that may be affected.
         - Ensure unit testing covers all possible cases that can be tested in the Mocha/Chai test environment and all other tests are done using the integration tests as part or a subset of a workflow test.

+### User testing

+During a release 2 users will be consulted for user testing.
+This will come in the form of 2 separate meetings in which the user will be prompted with a task and recorded during the session.
+The video will then be posted to this [channel](https://msit.microsoftstream.com/channel/ca8b0840-98dc-948e-a12d-f1ec27b5c313) and sent to product managers for review.
+The bugs and features resulting from the user testing will be filed as issues in either FAST Creator or FAST Tooling by @janechu.
+The next release milestone will be created at this time to place bugs and/or features into.

 ### Communication and Demo-worthiness

 - Have a set of workflows that are expected to work at any time for demos to leadership, these should ideally be E2E tested as user critical path workflows and part of the build gate.
-- Should a workflow necessarily change due to updates to the Creator/tooling, all members of the tooling team as well as Jason should be made aware of the change.
+- Should a workflow necessarily change due to updates to the Creator/tooling, all members of the tooling team as well as Jason Falk should be made aware of the change.